Is there a minimum GRE and GPA?

 Can I take courses at other universities once I start the program?

-Once a student begins the MPA program, applicable coursework (such as a statistics course) may not be taken at another university.
-A student does, however, have the opportunity to take coursework in different schools at the University of Southern California if a request is approved by both the Price School and the partnering school.
+Once a student begins the MPP program, coursework may not be taken at another university.
+A student does, however, have the opportunity to take coursework in different schools at the University of Southern California if a request is approved by both the Public Policy Department and the partnering school.

 When are the application deadlines?